 Encourage businesses to set up recycling bins for customer use.
 Advocate for recycling bins in public places, such as parks, sidewalks, and bus stops.
 Ask businesses to switch to materials that can be recycled or are made of recycled materials.

 Buy products made of recycled materials when you need to purchase a new item.
 Support restaurants, businesses, and organizations that recycle.
 Donate to Keep Greater Milwaukee Beautiful to support recycling education.

 Recycle for the future!

 We’ve made a lot of progress in recycling over the past few decades, but there is still more we can do.
-We need to keep moving forward so that we leave the planet in good shape for many generations to come.
+We need to keep moving forward so that we can improve our neighborhoods today, and leave the planet in good shape for many generations to come.
 In order to achieve long-term success, we have to develop good recycling habits at home and in our community.
 Share this guide so together we can reduce and recycle to protect the future!

 1 – US Environmental Protection Agency: National Overview: Facts and Figures on Materials, Wastes and Recycling | US EPA

 2 – US Department of Health and Human Services: Benefits of Recycling